will-abb/aws-athena-babel/README.md

         ob-athena-csv-output-dir "/my-result-directory"))
 ```

+*With support for source block headers arguments in v2.0.0 and up you can set this variables there instead, allowing per query settings*
 ## Usage

 1. In an Org-mode buffer, insert a source block with header arguments on the same line: